Glycated hemoglobin: Damage mechanisms

 Glycated hemoglobin causes an increase of highly reactive free radicals inside blood cells, altering the properties of their cell membranes.
 This leads to blood cell aggregation and increased blood viscosity, which results in impaired blood flow.

 Another way glycated hemoglobin causes damage is via inflammation, which results in atherosclerotic plaque (atheroma) formation.
 Free-radical build-up promotes the excitation of Fe^{2+}-hemoglobin through Fe^{3+}-Hb into abnormal ferryl hemoglobin (Fe^{4+}-Hb).
 Fe^{4+} is unstable and reacts with specific amino acids in hemoglobin to regain its Fe^{3+} oxidation state.
 Hemoglobin molecules clump together via cross-linking reactions, and these hemoglobin clumps (multimers) promote cell damage and the release of Fe^{4+}-hemoglobin into the matrix of innermost layers (subendothelium) of arteries and veins.
 This results in increased permeability of interior surface (endothelium) of blood vessels and production of pro-inflammatory monocyte adhesion proteins, which promote macrophage accumulation in blood vessel surfaces, ultimately leading to harmful plaques in these vessels.

 Highly glycated Hb-AGEs go through vascular smooth muscle layer and inactivate acetylcholine-induced endothelium-dependent relaxation, possibly through binding to nitric oxide (NO), preventing its normal function.
 NO is a potent vasodilator and also inhibits the formation of plaque-promoting LDLs (sometimes called "bad cholesterol") oxidized form.

 This overall degradation of blood cells also releases heme from them.
 Loose heme can cause oxidation of endothelial and LDL proteins, which results in plaques.

-Glycation pathway via Amadori rearrangement (in HbA1c, R is typically N-terminal valine).
+Glycation pathway via Amadori rearrangement (in HbA_{1c}, R is typically N-terminal valine).

 Principle in medical diagnostics

 Glycation of proteins is a frequent occurrence, but in the case of hemoglobin, a nonenzymatic condensation reaction occurs between glucose and the N-end of the beta chain.
 This reaction produces a Schiff base (R\sN=CHR', R=beta chain, CHR'=glucose-derived), which is itself converted to 1-deoxyfructose.
 This second conversion is an example of an Amadori rearrangement.

 When blood glucose levels are high, glucose molecules attach to the hemoglobin in red blood cells.
 The longer hyperglycemia occurs in blood, the more glucose binds to hemoglobin in the red blood cells and the higher the glycated hemoglobin.

 Once a hemoglobin molecule is glycated, it remains that way.
-A buildup of glycated hemoglobin within the red cell, therefore, reflects the average level of glucose to which the cell has been exposed during its life-cycle.
+A buildup of glycated hemoglobin within the red cell, therefore, reflects the average level of glucose to which the cell has been exposed during its life cycle.
 Measuring glycated hemoglobin assesses the effectiveness of therapy by monitoring long-term serum glucose regulation.

-A1c is a weighted average of blood glucose levels during the life of the red blood cells (117 days for men and 106 days in women).
-Therefore, glucose levels on days nearer to the test contribute substantially more to the level of A1c than the levels on days further from the test.
+A_{1c} is a weighted average of blood glucose levels during the life of the red blood cells (117 days for men and 106 days in women).
+Therefore, glucose levels on days nearer to the test contribute substantially more to the level of A_{1c} than the levels on days further from the test.

-This is also supported by data from clinical practice showing that HbA1c levels improved significantly after 20 days from the start or intensification of glucose-lowering treatment.
+This is also supported by data from clinical practice showing that HbA_{1c} levels improved significantly after 20 days from the start or intensification of glucose-lowering treatment.